CHICAGO WHITE SOX

 Includes Hitting, Pitching & Fielding Stats

-Chicago White Sox Rosters, Uniform, Schedules & Stats
+Chicago White Sox Standings & Managers

-Did you know that the Chicago White Sox (Stockings) played their first Major League game on April 24, 1901?
+Did you know that the Chicago White Sox played their first Major League game on April 24, 1901?
 Their opponent was Cleveland and they defeated the Indians (Blues in 1901) 8-to-2 at Southside Park.
 Too easy?
-Did you know that the Chicago White Sox (Stockings) won the first pennant in American League history (see 1901 for more details)?
+Did you know that the Chicago White Sox won the first pennant in American League history (see 1901 for more details)?

 Chicago White Sox World Series